 The high beam of your headlights throws glare into the eyes of oncoming drivers.
 You know yourself how unpleasant and dangerous this is.
 For this reason, be considerate!
 The blue light will tell you when the upper beam is switched on.
-Just step on the dimmer switch to transfer the headlights from upper to lower beam.
+Just step on the dimmer switch to transfer the headlights from upper to lower beam and vice versa.